storj-archived/chef-storj/README.md

+**Notice: Development on this repository is currently on pause during our v3 rearchitecture.
+Please see [storj/storj](https://github.com/storj/storj) for ongoing v3 development.**
+# Chef Storj

 Description
 ===========
 This cookbook deploys and configures the various Storj services.
 It is intended to be as open minded as possible such that you can build a local dev cluster using chef-zero or deploy production infrastructure.